aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-annotation-in-existing-pdf-file/_index.md

 ---
-title: Add Annotation in existing PDF file
+title: Add, Delete and Get Annotation in existing PDF file using Aspose.PDF for .NET
+linktitle: Add, Delete and Get Annotation in existing PDF file
 type: docs
 weight: 10
 url: /net/add-annotation-in-existing-pdf-file/
 description: This page describes how to add an annotation in an existing PDF file.
 Also, you may delete all or particular annotations from a page of a PDF file.
 ---

+Add, Delete, and Get Annotation are similar for different kinds of annotations.
+Let take as example a Text Annotation.

+## How to add Text Annotation into existing PDF file

 A Text Annotation is an annotation attached to a specific location in a PDF document.
 When closed, the annotation is displayed as an icon; when opened, it should display a pop-up window containing the note text in the font and size chosen by the reader.